spotinst/help/src/docs/spot-security/getting-started/README.md

 ## What's Next?

-Learn more about the continuous [security features](spot-security/features/) in Spot Security.
+Learn more about the [security features](spot-security/features/) in Spot Security.